-For interpreting interactions to be most effective, it helps for healthcare providers and staff to know the best practices for working with an interpreter.
+For working with interpreters in healthcare settings to be most effective, it helps for healthcare providers and staff to know the best practices for working with an interpreter.

 Over 67 million people in the United States speak a language other than English at home.
 For the portion of that population who are not proficient in English, health disparities persist, often leading to higher rates of hospitalization and worsened health conditions due to miscommunication.